ddanakim0304/-Unity-First-Gamedev-Project/README.md

 ## 🔗 Tutorial Reference
 I used [Brackey's "How to make a Video Game in Unity"](https://www.youtube.com/watch?v=IlKaB1etrik) on YouTube as a guide and expanded upon it by adding more elements.
+I also referred to Practical Programming's [3D ENDLESS RUNNER IN UNITY](https://www.youtube.com/watch?v=XUVtQwKbZ-c&t=321s) to randomize the occurrence of obstacles and create endless ground tiles.

 Thank you for checking out my project!
-Stay tuned for updates and improvements. 🌟
+Stay tuned for updates and improvements 🐋